 Second, the response mentions the time and date for the interview explicitly.
 This reduces the chance that the recipient of your email will be confused by the time at which you want to interview.
 If your interview invitation included multiple different times during which you could interview, it’s crucial that you mention a specific time in your response.

 Email to Schedule an Interview

-An employer may ask you to send an email to schedule an interview.
+An employer may ask you to schedule an interview via email.

-This is common in interview notifications, and happens when an employer does not provide a list of times from which you can choose to interview.
-If you are asked to send an email to schedule an interview, you can use the sample email based on the following to respond:
+This is common in interview notifications, and it happens when an employer does not provide a list of times for you to choose for your interview.
+If you are asked to schedule an interview over email, you can use the sample email based on the following to respond:

 I appreciate your considering me for the position of [Position] at [Company Name].

 The best times for me to participate in an interview are [times and days].
 If no time in this range can accommodate your schedule, please provide a list of times that would be better on your end.

 I am excited to talk with you in more depth about this position.

 In our first example, we supposed that an employer provided a list of times during which you could interview.
 However, this may not always happen.
 An employer may instead ask you to call to schedule an interview.

 If this occurs, you should still consider sending a confirmation email to respond to the interview request.
 This will ensure the employer is aware of your interest in the position, and will allow them to anticipate your call.